View example scenarios

-Here are three common examples of when you would need to use aggregated worksheets.
+Here are three common examples of when you would want to use a view.

-The third example involves creating a search to find customers who bought product A, but did not buy product B. This example can also be done using conditional formulas.
+This example is similar to the previous example, except that it involves a more complex filter, called a cohort.
+You might create a search to find customers who bought product A, but did not buy product B.

-First, you would have to perform searches for total sales by customer for both A and B, and create aggregated worksheets for both.
-Then join these two aggregated worksheets back in an outer join looking for conditions where the A and B join values are null.
+First, you would have to perform searches for total sales by customer for both A and B, and create views for both.
+Then join these two views back in an outer join looking for conditions where the A and B join values are null.